yuppari/svconstruct-framework/SVC_Scaffold_Manifesto_V1.md

 AFTER YOU CHAT:
 ☐ Generate summary
-☐ Ask for & check if Triage tags applied
-☐ Copy to USB + cloud
+☐ Ask for & check if the AI wrote any Triage tags for you ☐ Copy to USB + cloud
 ☐ Log any anomalies (optional if ur tired)
 ```